be-davis/dojscrape/readme.md

 ## Scraper Instructions
 1. Ensure `BeautifulSoup` and `requests` libraries are installed
-2. In your terminal, navigate to whatever directory you cloned the repo in and type in 'python scraper.py'
+2. In your terminal, navigate to whatever directory you cloned the repo in and type in `python scraper.py`